 We've collaborated with some of our favourite foodie friends to bring you a limited-edition range we call Food From Food Heroes.
-The range comprises an ever changing collection of products that take our organic meat and give it an innovative twist.
-Look for out-of-this world pies, curated meat boxes complete with recipe cards and imaginative sausage recipes.
-We want to make the work our food heroes accessible to you, so before long they'll be your heroes, too.Browse our food from food heroes range
+The range comprises an ever-changing collection of products that take our organic meat and give it an innovative twist.
+Look for out-of-this-world pies, curated meat boxes complete with recipe cards and imaginative sausage recipes.
+We want to make the work our food heroes accessible to you, so before long they'll be your heroes, too.Browse ouR rANGE

 Introducing some of our heroes...

 Meandering down steep cliffs from his stunning home to a private section of beach, we set about collecting driftwood and building a fire.
 There's nothing Gill loves more than a spot of wild cooking.
-If you'd like to try Gill's Pork Belly we've got it ready cooked and set to go.
+If you'd like to try our mutton mince, you could have a go at Gill's Mutton Kofta's.
+You can cook these in the oven too.
 It's a bit easier than building your own fire.

 Visitors are always welcome at Coombe Farm HQ, especially visitors who rock up with a boot crammed with cider, cider brandy and fruity liqueurs.

 Which is exactly what Matilda Temperley of The Somerset Cider Brandy Company did.
 We've admired the Temperly family for many years, with their Kingston Black apple aperitif being our tipple of choice.
 What better way to set off the flavours of our organic pork, we thought, than with the sweet notes of traditional cider?
 And so the Organic Pork and Cider Pie were born – with a few plump fruits thrown in for good measure.